lookit/lookit-docs/docs/source/tutorial-second-study.rst

 About communicating with parents
 ---------------------------------

 One of the biggest challenges we have observed for researchers transitioning to running studies online isn't technical: it's the difference in communication medium.
-Instead of talking with parents face-to-face, answering the questions they bring up and tuning your explanations based on how they respond, you now have to anticipate the wide variety of ways people might be confused or concerned.
-And you're communicating, often in text, with sleep-deprived parents at home who are holding squirming infants on their laps (and perhaps trying to keep siblings occupied too!).
+Instead of talking with parents face-to-face--answering the questions they bring up and tuning your explanations based on how they respond--you now have to anticipate the wide variety of ways people might be confused or concerned.
+And you're communicating, generally using text, with sleep-deprived parents at home who are holding squirming infants on their laps (and perhaps trying to keep siblings occupied too).

 It is HARD, for instance, to write a few-sentence "elevator pitch" for your study that really explains - in an accessible way! - what your question is and why it's interesting.
 For most scientists, this is substantially harder than regular scientific writing.

-You may realize there's more than you thought to explain about how to do your study (e.g. how to avoid biasing the child), and that you want to add some training trials with feedback, video instructions, or more detailed audio instructions.
 It's also very hard to condense text instructions into something concise, non-condescending, and complete.
 (The examples above aren't perfect!)
+You may realize there's more than you thought to explain about how to do your study (e.g. how to avoid biasing the child), and that you want to add some training trials with feedback, video instructions, or more detailed audio instructions.

 So this is a general note of caution: yes, in some respects it's easy to "throw a study up on Lookit."
 (Or at least we're trying to make it easy!)
 But it will likely take you longer than you expect to go from "We know exactly how we want our study to work" to "We're up and running," in large part because of these sorts of details.
-And it is absolutely worth putting in the work to come up with a study protocol that doesn't just "work" but is really clear and easy to follow for parents - not least because we're all sharing the same subject pool and reputation as a fun place to do studies.
+And it is absolutely worth putting in the time to come up with a study protocol that doesn't just "work" but is clear and easy to follow for parents - not least because we're all sharing the same subject pool and reputation as a fun place to do studies.

 Using the documentation to learn about more advanced features
 --------------------------------------------------------------